Disallowance and reservation in Canada: 1867–1881: Macdonald and Mackenzie

-Shortly after Confederation, Macdonald brought forward questions on the power of reservation of lieutenant governors, and whether reservation due to instructions by the government of the United Kingdom through Royal instructions would be evaluated by governor general or the government of the United Kingdom.
-Lord Granville advised Macdonald that matters of Imperial interest were the purview of the government of the United Kingdom, and the governor general could not provide royal assent to those bills, and this advice was formalized in a July 1869 Order in Council directing lieutenant governors to follow Royal instructions and reserve bills which did not align with those instructions.
-These instructions were related to legislation governing eight subjects: authorizing divorce, conferring anything of value to the governor general, creating a new legal tender, committing Canada to an international treaty inconsistent with a British treaty, or contain provisions that were previously disallowed.
-In 1876, the minister of justice Blake wrote the Secretary of State for Colonies requesting greater independence, and specifically that Britain would not use the power of reservation.
-Subsequently, the seventh paragraph of the Royal instructions were repealed in 1878 on the insistence of Blake, and La Forest notes that the concept of British control over provincial Legislatures was largely forgotten, and the power of reservation was not used by the government of the United Kingdom again.
-Albert notes that the additional autonomy provided to Canada made it the most independent British colony, and shortly later in 1878, Parliament passed legislation regarding divorce, a previously forbidden topic without repercussions.
-As early as 1873, the federal government under Macdonald advised lieutenant governors not to reserve bills which were firmly within the provincial powers to legislate, but were advised to reserve bills if the enactment conflicted with Dominion policy, imperial policy, or were ultra vires.
+Macdonald considered the question of whether the governor general or the government of the United Kingdom would consider a provincial bill reserved by a lieutenant governor due to inconsistency with Royal instructions.
+Macdonald consulted Lord Granville, who advised that matters of imperial interest were the purview of the government of the United Kingdom, and the governor general could not provide royal assent to those bills, and this advice was formalized in a July 1869 Order in Council directing lieutenant governors to follow Royal instructions and reserve bills which did not align with those instructions.
+Royal instructions were related to legislation governing eight subjects: authorizing divorce, conferring anything of value to the governor general, creating a new legal tender, committing Canada to an international treaty inconsistent with a British treaty, or contain provisions that were previously disallowed.
+In 1876, the minister of justice Blake wrote the Secretary of State for Colonies requesting greater independence, and specifically requesting that Britain would not use the power of reservation.
+Subsequently, the seventh paragraph of the Royal instructions were repealed in 1878 on the insistence of Blake.
+La Forest notes that the concept of British control over provincial legislatures was largely forgotten, and the power of reservation was not used by the government of the United Kingdom again.
+Albert notes that the additional autonomy provided to Canada made it the most independent British colony, and later in 1878, Parliament passed legislation regarding divorce, a previously forbidden topic without repercussions.
+As early as 1873, the federal government under Macdonald advised lieutenant governors not to reserve bills which were firmly within the provincial powers to legislate, but were advised to reserve bills if the act conflicted with Dominion policy, imperial policy, or were ultra vires.
 This policy continued with successive ministers of justice.
-Despite this policy, lieutenant governors continued to reserve bills within the provincial domain and at times the governor general would royal assent.
-One instance where Macdonald did not recommend for royal assent was an Ontario bill incorporating the Orange Order.
-Macdonald thought the bill was a political trap by Ontario premier and rival Oliver Mowat, which would either alienate his support with Catholics in Quebec or Protestants in Ontario.
-Instead of recommending royal assent, Macdonald recommended the Legislature pass the bill again, and the lieutenant governor did not reserve the bill again.
+Despite this policy, lieutenant governors continued to reserve bills within the provincial constitutional domain and at times the governor general would have to provide royal assent.
+However, one instance where Macdonald did not recommend for royal assent was a reserved Ontario bill incorporating the Orange Order.
+Macdonald thought the bill was a political trap by Ontario premier and rival Oliver Mowat, that would either alienate his support with Catholics in Quebec or Protestants in Ontario.
+Instead of recommending royal assent, Macdonald recommended the Ontario Legislature pass the bill again, which it did, and the lieutenant governor provided royal assent.